 On this page

 Chronic Obstructive Pulmonary Disease (COPD) is a serious respiratory condition that affects millions of people worldwide.
-As a progressive disease that makes breathing increasingly difficult, COPD can have a serious impact on quality of life.
+As a progressive disease that makes breathing more and more difficult, COPD can have a major impact on quality of life.
 Is COPD contagious?
-Despite how serious it is, no–COPD isn’t contagious.
+Despite how serious it is, no–COPD is NOT contagious.
 However, secondary infections that can develop might be contagious.

-Understanding the nature of COPD and what causes it is helpful for both patients and their loved ones, as it can help them better manage the condition and make informed decisions about their health.
+Understanding COPD and what causes it is helpful for both patients and their loved ones, to help better manage the condition and make informed decisions.
 This article will take a deep dive into the disease and everything you need to know.

 What Is COPD?

 COPD is an umbrella term that covers two main conditions: chronic bronchitis and emphysema.
-These conditions can occur together and cause persistent respiratory symptoms like difficulty breathing, coughing, and wheezing.
+These conditions can exist together or alone.
+They cause persistent respiratory symptoms like difficulty breathing, coughing, and wheezing.
 The World Health Organization says Chronic Obstructive Pulmonary Disease is the third leading cause of death worldwide, making it a serious public health issue across the globe.

 Chronic Bronchitis